Read the latest news and announcements from the Institute for Doctoral Studies in the Visual Arts.

 Columbia University Press will release Why Only Art Can Save Us.
 Aesthetics and the Absence of Emergency, by IDSVA Visiting Faculty Santiago Zabala.

 IDSVA is pleased to announce our participation in this years Biennale Sessions in Venice.

-A member of the IDSVA Visiting Faculty since 2007, Dr. David Driskell was awarded an IDSVA Honorary Doctorate in 2009 in recognition of his lifelong career as an artist, scholar, and world leading spiritual philanthropist.
-Down East Magazine highlights "The Last Master" in this month's issue.
+Dr. David Driskell was awarded an IDSVA Honorary Doctorate in 2009 in recognition of his career as a artist, scholar, and spiritual philanthropist.

 IDSVA students will be joined by the following faculty during the 2017 Summer Residencies in Rome, Spannocchia, Berlin, Venice and Athens.